Automobile Mechanic Salary

 Popular Skills for Automobile Mechanic

-Automobile Mechanics generally report applying a varied skill set to their work.
-Most notably, skills in Electronic Troubleshooting, Troubleshooting, System Repair, and Automotive Engine Repair are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
+Automobile Mechanics seem to require a number of specific skills.
+Most notably, skills in Electronic Troubleshooting, System Repair, Troubleshooting, and Automotive Engine Repair are correlated to pay that is above average, with boosts between 6 percent and 10 percent.
 Those listing Maintenance as a skill should be prepared for drastically lower pay.
 Heavy Equipment Repair and Metal Inert Gas Welding also typically command lower compensation.
-The majority of those who know System Repair also know Electronic Troubleshooting.
+Most people who know System Repair also know Electronic Troubleshooting.

 Pay by Experience Level for Automobile Mechanic